allanlykkechristensen/macos-activity-timer/README.md

 ### Assets

+* The default clicking sound created by TicTapShutUp available at <https://freesound.org/s/406/> under the Creative Commons license.
-The alarm sound is created by bone666138 available at <https://freesound.org/people/bone666138/sounds/198841/> under the Creative Commons  license.
+* The default alarm sound is created by bone666138 available at <https://freesound.org/people/bone666138/sounds/198841/> under the Creative Commons  license.
+* The default reset sound is created by Goup_1 available at <https://freesound.org/s/171148/> under the Creative Commons license.